verhas/BLOG/exception_no_stack/ARTICLE.md

 You may argue that [this is YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).
 We should care about storing the line number as an integer when we want to use it and caring about it at the very moment is too early and is just a waste of time.
 You are right!
-At the same time the person who is creating the extra field and the `getMessage()` method that calculates the text version of the exception information is also right.
+At the same time, the person who is creating the extra field and the `getMessage()` method that calculates the text version of the exception information is also right.
 Sometimes there is a very thin line between YAGNI and careful and good style programming.
 YAGNI is to avoid complex code that later you will not need (except that when you create it, you think that you will need).
-In this example I have the opinion that the above exception with that one extra `int` field is not "complex".
+In this example, I have the opinion that the above exception with that one extra `int` field is not "complex".

-We have the similar code on the "project" level, where we handle all the files.
+We have a similar code on the "project" level, where we handle all the files.
 The code of `ProjectWftCounter` will be

 <!-- snip ProjectWftCounter_v2 skip="do"-->
 ```java